- Advice and information

 If they agree with your complaint, they can take disciplinary action against the judge or other person.

-This won’t change the decision of your court case.
+This will not change the decision of your court case.
 If you want to change the outcome of your case, you may be able to appeal.
-See below for more information on this.
+See ‘How do I complain about a magistrate?’ for more information on this.

-The JACO don’t comment on the final decision, but they can look at the way the JCIO handled your complaint.
+The JACO do not comment on the final decision.
+They look at the way the JCIO handled your complaint.
 This can include delay, rudeness, wrong advice, refusing to answer questions or treating you unfairly.

 The JACO can:

-- ask the Judicial Conduct Investigations Office to re-investigate your complaint, if appropriate,
+- ask the JCIO to re-investigate your complaint, if appropriate,

 - recommend changes to procedures to try and stop the same issue from happening again, or

 - advise that compensation should be paid.
 They may do this if they think that you have suffered because of maladministration.
-Maladministration means lots of things such as delay, bad procedures, being given misleading advice or not being told about your rights.
+Maladministration means lots of things such as delay, bad procedures.
+It can also mean being given misleading advice or not being told about your rights.

 Judicial Appointments & Conduct Ombudsman